benclewis/heroku-buildpack-ruby/README.md

     ```

 **TODO:** One of these can be determined from the other; update the code to only require one environment variable.

+## Suppressing rails_12factor warnings

+The other feature of this buildpack is the ability to suppress deploy warnings about the [rails_12factor gem](https://github.com/heroku/rails_12factor).
+This is particularly useful for people who are using `rails-api` and do not want to install the [rails_serve_static_assets gem](https://github.com/heroku/rails_serve_static_assets) and have configured Rails to log to STDOUT, either [on their own](https://github.com/heroku/rails_12factor/issues/3#issuecomment-22463002) or using the [rails_stdout_logging gem](https://github.com/heroku/rails_stdout_logging).

+You can enable this feature by setting an ENV variable using the heroku CLI:
+`heroku config:set SUPPRESS_12FACTOR_WARNINGS=true`

 ## Usage